 1. A RAN node discovers that it needs to establish shared delivery for an MBS session because it serves at least one UE within the MBS session.
 For location dependent services, the RAN node needs to establish shared delivery for the location dependent contents of an MBS session if it serves at least one UE assigned to an MBS session ID and area session ID.

-2. The RAN node sends a multicast distribution request to the AMF and provides the TMGI as MBS session ID.
-If the RAN node is configured to use unicast transport for the shared delivery, it allocates a GTP tunnel endpoint and provides that endpoint.
-For location dependent services, the RAN node also provides the area session ID.
+2. The RAN node sends a multicast distribution request to the AMF and provides in an N2 container the TMGI as MBS session ID.
+If the RAN node is configured to use unicast transport for the shared delivery, it allocates a GTP tunnel endpoint and provides that endpoint in the N2 container.
+For location dependent services, the RAN node also provides the area session ID in the N2 container.

-3. The AMF discovers the MB-SMF serving the multicast session using the NRF discovery service.
-It sends a Multicast distribution request to the MB-SMF, passing the parameters received in message 2.
+3. The AMF discovers the address of the MB-SMF serving the multicast session using the NRF discovery service.
+It sends a Multicast reception request to the MB-SMF, passing the parameters received in the N2 container message 2.

-Editor's note: Whether AMF needs provides RAN id to MB-SMF, or it stores the information for the RAN nodes (e.g. RAN id) instead for the subsequent signaling is FFS.

 4. If the MB-SMF received a GTP tunnel endpoint in message 3, it configures the MB-UPF to send multicast data for the multicast session (or location dependent content of the multicast session if an area session ID was received) towards that GTP tunnel endpoint via unicast transport.

-5. The MB-SMF stores the AMF in the context of the multicast session (or location dependent part of the multicast session if an area session ID was received) to enable subsequent signalling towards that RAN node.
+5. The MB-SMF stores the AMF and the RAN node ID in the context of the multicast session (or location dependent part of the multicast session if an area session ID was received) to enable subsequent signalling towards that RAN node.

-6. The MB-SMF sends a multicast distribution response to the AMF.
-If it did not receive a GTP tunnel endpoint in message 3, it provides a GTP tunnel endpoint for multicast transport of the shared delivery.
+6. The MB-SMF sends a multicast reception response to the AMF.
+It includes in an N2 container the multicast session ID and possible area session ID.
+If it did not receive a GTP tunnel endpoint in message 3, it provides a GTP tunnel endpoint for multicast transport of the shared delivery in the N2 container.

-7. The AMF forwards the multicast distribution response to the RAN node.
+7. The AMF forwards the N2 container in the multicast reception response to the RAN node.
 If the RAN node received a GTP tunnel endpoint for multicast transport of the shared delivery, it uses that information to join the multicast transport.

 7.2.2 MBS leave and Session release procedure